yadt/yadt-docker-clusterenv/README.md

 * ~~create target file automatically~~
 * integrate more yadt components
 * pimp bash prompt of machines, to know where you are
+* /local-fs must not be mounted writeable
+* better place for the log files than logs/
+* local machine user must not be root

 * [TODOS of docker-clusterenv](https://github.com/arnehilmann/docker-clusterenv#todo)